eneiand/eneiand.github.io/_posts/2014-09-17-javascript-good-parts.md

       * may be stored in an object or array
     * function objects inherit from Function.prototype
   * var statement
-    * decclares and initializes variables within a function
+    * declares and initializes variables within a function
   * function statement
     * 'function'
     * mandatory name